Phoebe Lankester: Family

-She was born Phoebe Pope in Highbury to a former Manchester mill owner and his wife.
+She was born Phoebe Pope in Highbury to Samuel Pope, a former Manchester mill owner, and his wife, on 10 April 1825.
 She had one brother.
 In 1845, she married the naturalist Edwin Lankester, with whom she had eight children.
-Her son Ray became a zoologist.
+Her eldest son E. Ray Lankester became a zoologist.

 Writing

-Lankester published under the name Mrs. Lankester.
-Her books combined scientific rigor with interesting information about traditional medicinal uses of plants.
-She also lectured on science and wrote a syndicated column on women's topics that ran in provincial newspapers.
+Lankester published her books under the name Mrs. Lankester.
+Her books combined scientific rigour with interesting information about traditional medicinal uses of plants.
+She also lectured on science and for more than twenty years wrote a syndicated column on women's topics that ran in provincial newspapers.
+Her column was written under the name of 'Penelope'.
+Lankester's husband was a professor of New College in London.
+The Lankesters were known to have received Charles Darwin and Thomas Henry Huxley at their home, among other famous guests.

 Lankester wrote a new section on popular plant knowledge for the third (1884) edition of English Botany, an enormous and influential publication that had illustrations by James Sowerby and other members of the Sowerby family.

+Lankester died in London on 9 April 1900, predeceased by her husband, who died in 1874.